ArchipelagoMW/Archipelago/docs/options api.md

 format.

 ### OptionCounter
-This is a special case of OptionDict where the dictionary values are integers.
+This is a special case of OptionDict where the dictionary values can only be integers.
 It returns a [collections.Counter](https://docs.python.org/3/library/collections.html#collections.Counter).
 This means that if you access a key that isn't present, its value will be 0.
 The upside of using an OptionCounter (instead of an OptionDict with integer values) is that an OptionCounter can be